KarchinLab/SVCFit/README.md

 ### 3. Calculate SVCF for structural variants

-This step calculate structural variant cellular fraction (SVCF).
-The *inferred_icn* is not an accurate estimation for integer copy number.
+This step calculates the structural variant cellular fraction (SVCF) for all structural variants in the input VCF file.

 ``` r
 output <- checked %>%